toddbu/pico-lorawan-temperature/lib/LoRaMac-node/README.md

 #### atecc608a-tnglora-se

-The *atecc608a-tnglora-se* abstraction implementation handles all the required exchanges with the ATECC608A-TNGLORA secure-element.
+The *atecc608a-tnglora-se* abstraction implementation handles all the required exchanges with the ATECC608A-TNGLORA and ATECC608B-TNGLORA secure-elements.

-ATECC608A-TNGLORA secure-element is always pre-provisioned and its contents can't be changed.
+This secure-element is always pre-provisioned and its contents can't be changed.

 ### Building Process